 - Following the death of a loved one, one of our clergy or a member of our congregation will come to your home to lead services so that you can say Kaddish for your loved one and be surrounded by your friends, family, and our community at your time of loss.

-The NVHC Cares team step into action upon communication from the NVHC clergy or Caring team leader.
+The NVHC Cares team steps into action upon communication with the NVHC clergy or the NVHC Cares team leader.
 Volunteers do not act on behalf of NVHC Cares without specific instruction and guidelines from the clergy or team leader.
 All information an NVHC Cares member learns about a member’s health or personal situation will always be kept strictly confidential.